Understanding the Nonrefundable Portion of the Employee Retention Credit: A Guide for Business Owners

 Jun 11, 2023 | Affiliates

 The Employee Retention Credit (ERC) has been a significant relief for businesses during the challenging times of the COVID-19 pandemic.
-While the ERC offers substantial benefits, it’s essential for business owners to understand the concept of the nonrefundable portion.
-So, we will delve into what the nonrefundable portion of the Employee Retention Credit entails.
+While the ERC offers substantial benefits, business owners need to understand the concept of the nonrefundable portion.
+Therefore, we will delve into what the nonrefundable portion of the Employee Retention Credit entails.
 We will also provide clarity and guidance for business owners.

 What is the Employee Retention Credit?

-The Employee Retention Credit is a tax credit introduced by the CARES Act to support businesses impacted by the pandemic.
-Furthermore, it is designed to encourage employers to retain employees by providing a credit against payroll taxes for a specific period.
+The CARES Act introduced the Employee Retention Credit to support businesses impacted by the pandemic.
+Furthermore, it aims to encourage employers to retain employees by providing a credit against payroll taxes for a specific period.

 Understanding the Nonrefundable Portion

-The nonrefundable portion of the Employee Retention Credit is part of the credit that cannot be received as a refund.
-It is the portion that can only be used to offset certain tax liabilities.
+The nonrefundable portion of the Employee Retention Credit makes up the credit that the taxpayer cannot receive as a refund.
+It represents the portion that can only offset certain tax liabilities.
 This is rather than providing a direct cash refund to the business.

 How is the Nonrefundable Portion Calculated?